November 20, 2025

 3. How many clinical hours will I complete in Drexel’s NP programs?

-Each program includes several hundred supervised clinical hours completed across multiple clinical courses.
+Each program includes several supervised clinical hours completed across multiple clinical courses.
 Hours vary by specialty but must meet program and certification standards.

 4. Does Drexel help if I cannot find a preceptor?